FAQs regarding prospective student advising

 Do I have to have all of the prerequisites completed before I apply to the MOT program?

-Applications are accepted and reviewed if there are up to four prerequisite courses in the “in progress” or “planned” stages (those with five or more such courses are automatically rejected); however, our admission procedures give precedence to applicants who have all prerequisites complete at the time of application.
+No however, applications are accepted and reviewed if there are up to four prerequisite courses in the “in progress” or “planned” stages (those with five or more such courses are automatically rejected); however, our admission procedures give precedence to applicants who have all prerequisites complete at the time of application.
 (See “How does the admissions committee evaluate applications?”).

 Can I count an anthropology course as fulfilling a sociology requirement (or vice versa)?